The Day the Earth Blew Up: Development

 In 2019, while working on the series Looney Tunes Cartoons for the streaming service HBO Max, series developer Peter Browngardt was asked if he had any ideas for a new Looney Tunes feature film.
 After considering several genre settings, Browngardt eventually settled on the premise of a "sci-fi B-movie from the '50s," in the vein of films such as Invasion of the Body Snatchers (1956) and The Day the Earth Stood Still (1951).
 He also knew he wanted the film to center on Daffy Duck and Porky Pig, acknowledging the characters' previous appearances together in the science fiction-themed Merrie Melodies short films Duck Dodgers (1953) and Rocket Squad (1956).

 In September 2021, it was reported that a film based on the Looney Tunes Cartoons series was in development at Warner Bros.
 Animation, focusing on Daffy Duck and Porky Pig.
 Kevin Costello, who previously wrote Warner Animation Group's Tom & Jerry released earlier that year, was announced as the writer, with Browngardt serving as an executive producer and director.
 In addition to Costello and Browngardt, nine storyboard artists worked on the screenplay and ultimately received writing credit.

 Eric Bauza voices Daffy and Porky, replacing Bob Bergen for the latter character.
 Candi Milo replaced Lara Jill Miller as Petunia Pig.
-Additional starring cast members include Peter MacNicol, Fred Tatasciore, Laraine Newman, and Wayne Knight.
+Additional starring cast members include Peter MacNicol, Fred Tatasciore, Laraine Newman, and Wayne Knight (Knight had previously starred in Space Jam.)

 Animation and music

 Warner Bros.
 Animation, Tonic DNA, Powerhouse Animation and Snipple Animation worked on the film, with Titmouse, Inc. providing animation for one sequence.
 The characters' designs were modelled after the style of Looney Tunes animator Bob Clampett, while the design for The Invader, the film's antagonist, was inspired by Invasion of the Saucer Men (1957).

-Joshua Moshier, who previously worked on Looney Tunes Cartoons, composed the film's score.
+Joshua Moshier, who previously worked on Looney Tunes Cartoons, composed and conducted the film's score.
 Moshier enjoyed working with Bronwngardt on the project as the director was supportive of his creative choices.
 Moshier was tasked with translating the sound of the classic Looney Tunes shorts to a "modern cinematic presentation" and exploring the relationship of Daffy and Porky in the themes.
 The 80-minute score was recorded in Los Angeles with a full orchestra.
-The soundtrack album was released digitally by WaterTower Music on March 14, 2025, and will be released on vinyl by Enjoy The Ride Records.
+The soundtrack album was released digitally by WaterTower Music on March 14, 2025, and on vinyl by Enjoy The Ride Records.
 Plus, popular songs including "Chewy Chewy" by Ohio Express, "(Everything I Do) I Do It For You" by Bryan Adams, and more are used in the film.